 The Mothers & Newborns Study in Poland follows 500 pregnant women and their children through prospective research studies, examining how multiple common urban pollutants are contributing to rising rates of asthma, developmental delays, behavioral disorders, and cancer risk.
 The study takes place in Krakow, a city with high levels of combustion-generated pollutants from coal burning.
-Air pollution is measured by the levels of polycyclic aromatic hydrocarbons (PAHs) in the environment, which are released during the incomplete burning of fossil fuels, including coal.
+Air pollution is measured by the levels of polycyclic aromatic hydrocarbons (PAH) in the environment, which are released during the incomplete burning of fossil fuels, including coal.

 This research is made possible through a partnership between the Center and a research team from Jagiellonian University in Krakow.

 Here you can explore more about our research and key findings in Poland:

 - Prenatal exposure to PAH and environmental tobacco smoke significantly increases the burden of respiratory disease in the first months and years of life.
 Prenatal PAH exposure was associated with various respiratory symptoms over the first year of life and for wheezing in early childhood.
 Prenatal environmental tobacco smoke exposure was associated with various respiratory symptoms over the first six months of life.

 - Prenatal exposure to PM2.5 was associated with more wheezing days over the first two years of life and with reduced lung function at preschool age.

 Growth & Development